Fundamental limits on concentrating and preserving tensorized quantum resources: No-go theorem for resource concentration

 Here $ \bm{\alpha} = ( \textrm{Re}[\alpha_1], \textrm{Im}[\alpha_1], \cdots, \textrm{Re}[\alpha_n], \textrm{Im}[\alpha_n] )^T $ is a $2n$-dimensional vector in phase space and $ \ket{\bm{\alpha}} = \hat{D}(\bm{\alpha}) \ket{0} $ represents $n$-mode coherent state, where $ \hat{D}(\bm{\alpha}) = \bigotimes_{i=1}^n \exp \left( \alpha_i \hat{a}^\dagger_i + \alpha_i^\ast \hat{a}_i \right) $ is the multimode displacement operator and $ \hat{a}_i $($ \hat{a}^\dagger_i $) the annihilation (creation) operator associated with $i$th mode.
 In the resource theory of nonclassicality, the set of free states includes all classical states (\ref{eq:classical}) having positive Glauber-Sudarshan {\it P} functions \cite{Tan2019,Glauber1963,Sudarshan1963}.

 We adopt the following operations as free operations.
 (1) passive linear unitaries and displacements, (2) addition of classical ancilla modes, (3) classical measurement (projection onto coherent states), (4) classical mixing.
 Passive linear unitaries are photon-number-conserving unitary operations implemented with beam splitters and phase shifters.
 Any classical measurements can be realized by projection onto coherent states followed by coarse-graining of measurement outcomes.
 Our set of free operations does not cover all classicality-preserving operations \cite{Gehrke2012}, however, it covers physically motivated operations that are deemed easy to implement.
-Note that slightly different choices of free operations are considered in \cite{Yadin2018, Kwon2019, Ge2020}.
+Note that slightly different choices of free operations are considered in the resource theory of nonclassicality \cite{Yadin2018, Kwon2019, Ge2020} as well as in the Gaussian work extraction problem \cite{Singh2019}.

 The nonclassicality depth was first introduced by C. T. Lee for a single mode \cite{Lee1991}, generalized also to multimode cases \cite{Sabapathy2016}.
 An $n$-mode state $ \rho $ can be represented by the so-called $s$-parametrized quasiprobability function \cite{Barnett2003}